-- Your physician should clear you before you start an exercise program.
-You might ask your physician about an exercise stress test to see heart rate response with exercise. - Monitoring heart rate may be needed (use of a heart rate monitor or manually taking your heart rate to assure your heart rate is not too high). - Exercise may result in fluid loss (dehydration) so drink fluids to prevent low blood pressure after exercise.
+- Your physician should clear you before you start an exercise program. - Exercise may result in fluid loss (dehydration) so drink fluids to prevent low blood pressure after exercise.
 Patients on fluid restriction should ask for more specific advice from their physician.